-Associate Professor of Economics in the MIT Department of Economics and CEPR Research Affiliate
+Professor of Economics, MIT and CEPR Research Affiliate

 Most of his field work takes place in Indonesia, where he first lived in 1997-1998 as a Henry Luce Scholar.
 His research in Indonesia includes several randomized field experiments and extensive data collection, ranging from digging up roads in to uncover corruption in rural Java to tracing the bribes paid by truck drivers in Sumatra.
 Current research projects include the economic impacts of climate change, the relationship between political decentralisation and illegal logging in Indonesia, and a randomized field experiment that examines whether developing country governments can use community-based mechanisms to improve targeting of aid programs to the poor.

 Evidence from Pakistan shows that governments can use the postings of bureaucrats to improve their performance

 Economic growth can reduce corruption.
 A Vietnamese study shows that when employment in an industry doubled, bribery fell by 1.6 percentage points

 Informal taxation is common in developing countries.
 Ben Olken presents facts on this new system based on 10 surveys around the world.

 Summary video of Ben Olken discussing the effectiveness of and trade-offs between different methods of targeting development assistance.

 Part 2: Ben Olken discusses the effectiveness of and trade-offs between different methods of targeting development assistance.